StoneCypher/hsluv.ts/docs/README.md

 implement transformations for `rgb` in numeric, `rgb` in hex strings, `hsl`, `xyz`, `luv`, and `lch`, as well as the `lightness` to `y channel` transform in both directions.

+<br/><br/>

+## Wait, are there two of these?

+I made this because Typescript wasn't on the author's somewhat extensive language list, and because the Haxe tooling wasn't very convenient under `rollup`.
+When I was done and tried to publish, [I realized someone else already had done this](https://www.npmjs.com/package/hsluv-ts), and even used the same name I did; it was just missing from the author's list.

+However, my approach to typing, packaging, and tooling is mildly different than theirs, so I'm gonna publish anyway.
+Besides, it's already finished (sigh 😞,) and I like some of the differences in mine between these two projects.